artsy/artsy.github.io/_posts/2016-06-29-code-spelunking-injection.markdown

 * It checks if it's a new Injection install in the app, [if so][param_setup] it sets up [INParameters and INColors][tunable] for tunable parameters.
 * It then determines the [hardware architecture][client_arch] for it to be sent to the server for compilation later.
 * Attempt to connect to the server, 5 times.
-* If it succeds, [write the location][client_file_loc] of the `BundleInjection` file to the server.
+* If it succeeds, [write the location][client_file_loc] of the `BundleInjection` file to the server.
 Triggering the first of the socket work on the server.
 * Expect a response of the [server's][server_bundle_loc] version of `BundleInjection`
 * If the bundle is compiling storyboards on iOS, [swizzle some][nib_swizzling] of the UINib init functions.
 * Pass the [home directory of the app][client_app_home] to the server.